airpair/step-aside-activesupportconcern-supermodule-is-the-new-sheriff-in-town/post.md

 end
 ```

 SuperModule provides a simple conventional object-oriented approach that works just as expected.
-Given that it collapses difference between having a base class extend a super class or include a super module, it encourages as a side benefit writing better Object-Oriented code and helps Ruby be more polyglot and beginner friendly.
+Given that for a base class, SuperModule collapses the difference between extending a super class and including a super module, it encourages writing better Object-Oriented code as an added benefit, and helps make Ruby a more polyglot and beginner friendly language.

 ## Instructions